Indo-Uralic hypothesis: Lexical

-One of the most famous borrowings is the Finnish word kuningas "king" (< Proto-Finnic *kuningas), which was borrowed from Proto-Germanic kuningaz.
-Finnish has been very conservative in retaining the basic structure of the borrowed word, nearly preserving the nominative singular case marker reconstructed for Proto-Germanic masculine 'a'-stems.
-Furthermore, the Proto-Germanic *-az ending corresponds exactly to the -os ending reconstructable for Proto-Indo-European masculine o-stems.

-Thus, *śata cannot be Indo-Uralic on account of its phonology, while *porćas and *kuningas cannot be Indo-Uralic on account of their morphology.
+Thus, *śata cannot be Indo-Uralic on account of its phonology, while *porćas cannot be Indo-Uralic on account of its morphology.

-Such words as those for "hundred", "pig", and "king" have something in common: they represent "cultural vocabulary" as opposed to "basic vocabulary".
+Such words as those for "hundred", "pig" have something in common: they represent "cultural vocabulary" as opposed to "basic vocabulary".
 They are likely to have been acquired along with a novel number system and the domestic pig from Indo-Europeans in the south.
 Similarly, the Indo-Europeans themselves had acquired such words and cultural items from peoples to their south or west, including possibly their words for "ox", gʷou- (compare English cow) and "grain", *bʰars- (compare English barley).
 In contrast, basic vocabulary – words such as "me", "hand", "water", and "be" – is much less readily borrowed between languages.
 If Indo-European and Uralic are genetically related, there should be agreements regarding basic vocabulary, with more agreements if they are closely related, fewer if they are less closely related.

 Advocates of a genetic relation between Indo-European and Uralic maintain that the borrowings can be filtered out by application of phonological and morphological analysis and that a core of vocabulary common to Indo-European and Uralic remains.
-As examples they advance such comparisons as Proto-Uralic weti- (or wete-) : Proto-Indo-European wodr̥, oblique stem wedn-, both meaning 'water', and Proto-Uralic nimi- (or nime-) : Proto-Indo-European h₁nōmn̥, both meaning 'name'.
-In contrast to *śata and *kuningas, the phonology of these words shows no sound changes from Indo-European daughter languages such as Indo-Iranian.
-In contrast to *kuningas and *porćas, they show no morphological affixes from Indo-European that are absent in Uralic.
-According to advocates of the Indo-Uralic hypothesis, the resulting core of common vocabulary can only be explained by the hypothesis of common origin.
+As examples they advance such comparisons as Proto-Uralic weti : Proto-Indo-European wodr̥, oblique stem wedn-, both meaning 'water', and Proto-Uralic nimi- : Proto-Indo-European h₁nōmn̥, both meaning 'name'.